David Chung

 That’s the difference.

-Without the PM layer, multi-agent work is just chaos with a bigger token bill.
-With the PM layer, it becomes a factory: scoped inputs, constrained files, right-sized models, short reports, verification gates, and durable memory.
+Without the PM layer, multi-agent work is just chaos with a bigger bill.
+With the PM layer, it becomes a factory: scoped inputs, constrained files, right-sized workers, short reports, an inspection gate, and durable memory.

 The next version will keep getting tighter.